nicelion/nicelion/README.md

 ### Hi there 🤙🏼
 My name is Ian.
-I am currently an undergraduate education major with an interest and skill set in computer science.
+I am currently an undergraduate education major at Clemson University with an interest and skill set in computer science.

 ### 🔍 I am interested in...
 - CS education